-What we do: Recode works to ensure legal access to innovative solutions for building and development.
+What we do: Recode works to ensure access to and accelerate adoption of sustainable building and development practices.

 We can develop forms of governance that are more adaptive by design, including regulations and codes that encourage, rather than stifle, innovation.